 Sure, candied yams are easy and delicious, but they can be quite redundant.
 Between sweet potato casserole and sweet potato pie, yams are well represented on the table.
 You don’t need something this #basic for Thanksgiving.

 We swear that we don’t hate vegetables — it’s just hard to get excited about them for Thanksgiving.
 At least glazed carrots add a lovely sweetness and bright color to any plate.
 However, a similar function can be fulfilled by more time-honored favorites such as sweet potatoes and cranberry sauce, making these carrots an easy side dish to ditch.

-While this is a staple on any Southern Thanksgiving table, cornbread is more than adequate but not an absolute must-have at every Turkey Day feast.
+While this is a staple on any Southern Thanksgiving table, cornbread is more than adequate but not an absolute must-have at every holiday feast.
 It’s scrumptious on its own but fails when you have to mix it together with other items on your plate.
 The subtle sweetness and crumbliness of a good homemade cornbread can clash with the flavor of your gravy or overpower your turkey.
 We’ll save the cornbread for our barbecues.

 Sweet potato casserole emerged from the South to become a bona fide Thanksgiving classic.
 Though some may find this dish a little too sweet to be on a dinner plate, it’s hard to pass on a side with frickin’ marshmallows in it.

 Our favorite vegetables on Thanksgiving are the ones that don’t taste like vegetables at all.
 And as vegetables-that-aren’t-vegetables go, it’s hard to beat a classic green bean casserole.
 This iconic dish is salty and creamy and features those irresistible crispy little onions.
 We prefer the Midwestern Thanksgiving classic, the canned green bean casserole.
-It’s earthy, perfectly mushy and so easy even the kids can help make it!
+It’s earthy, perfectly mushy and so easy even the kids can help make it.

-More From The Daily Meal:
+More from The Daily Meal: